Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Live Aqua Beach Resort

-The Live Aqua Beach Resort is one of the best adults-only all-inclusive in Cancun.
-It’s located on a beautiful stretch of beach in the Hotel Zone and offers stunning views of the ocean.
+The Live Aqua Beach Resort is one of the best adults-only all-inclusive resorts in Cancun.
+It’s located on a beautiful stretch of beach in the Hotel Zone and offers stunning ocean views.

-Along with tons of modern amenities, the resort has 7 outdoor pools, private parking, and a concierge service as well.
+Along with tons of modern amenities, the resort offers 7 outdoor pools, private parking, and a concierge service.

 Hyatt Ziva Cancun Resort